Spencer James Manwaring was called back home to his Heavenly Father on December 1, 2019.

 We would like to thank Connections Therapy and Spencer’s therapists, Glenda Moe, Amber Benefiel, Jordan Stoddard, John Payne and Kelli Stewart.
 Special thanks to Summit Hills Elementary School and his fans there, Kendra Pincock, Bonnie Blad, Alaine Arnold, Mary Drowns, Marla Harris, and Kristy Bowen, the office staff, and his teachers, Chris Ralston and Nancy Farrer.

 Funeral services will be held at 11 a.m.
 Thursday, December 5, 2019, at the Ammon 9th Ward, 4030 John Adams Parkway, with Bishop Jade Dye officiating.
 The family will visit with friends Wednesday from 6:30-8 p.m. at Wood Funeral Home East Side, 963 S. Ammon Road, and Thursday from 10-10:45 a.m. prior to services at the church.
 Burial will be in the Ririe-Shelton Cemetery.In lieu of flowers, the family suggests donations be made to STXBP1 Research.

-To send flowers to Spencer's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Spencer James Manwaring, please visit our floral store.